ericoporto/ags-manual-wiki/Game.md

-**IMPORTANT:** If the plugin exports its own script functions that you used in your game script, and not found when the game is launched, then the game won\'t start up at all, exiting with error.
+**IMPORTANT:** If the plugin exports its own script functions that you used in your game script, and not found when the game is launched, then the game won't start up at all, exiting with error.
 IsPluginLoaded may therefore be useful to check for plugins that are not interacted with from game script, but just run on their own.